Keeya5126/alx_system/0x03-shell_variables_expansions/README.md

 for task 5 , ww are creating a script that lists all local variables and environment variables, and functions

 for task 6, we are creating a script that creates a new local variable

+for task 7, wea re creating a script that creates a new global variable